Alison Nathan: Career

 From 2000 until 2001, Nathan served as a law clerk for Ninth Circuit judge Betty Binns Fletcher.
 From 2001 until 2002, Nathan served as a law clerk for Justice John Paul Stevens of the United States Supreme Court.
 From 2002 until 2006, Nathan served as an associate in the New York and Washington, D.C. offices of the law firm Wilmer Cutler Pickering Hale and Dorr.

 During the 2004 presidential campaign season, she was John Kerry's associate national counsel on the Kerry-Edwards presidential campaign.
 From 2006 until 2008, Nathan served as a visiting associate professor of law at Fordham University School of Law.
 Nathan was also a Fritz Alexander fellow at the New York University School of Law from 2008 until 2009.
-As an Adjunct Professor of Clinical Law at NYU, her academic focus was on "civil procedure, federal courts, habeas, and the constitutionality of the U.S. death penalty system".
+As an Adjunct Professor of Clinical Law at NYU, her academic focus was on "civil procedure, federal courts, habeas, and the constitutionality of the United States death penalty system".

 From 2009 until 2010, Nathan served as special assistant to the president and associate White House counsel in the Barack Obama administration.
 From 2010 until her appointment as a United States district judge, Nathan worked in the New York State Attorney General's Office as a special counsel to the state's Solicitor General, Barbara Underwood.

 In 2016, Nathan was a guest judge for Harvard Law School's Ames Moot Court Competition.